arunkarthicknm/the-modern-calculator/README.md

 # The Calculator With Dark and Light Mode
 ---
  * It's a responsive calculator made using Html, css, and Javascript
- * The speciality in it is, you can switch between Light and Dark mode!!
+ * It has an amazing feature, you can switch between Light and Dark mode!!
 ---